 Query Research

-Identify snippet opportunities.
+Identify snippet opportunities systematically.

 Finding opportunities:

-- “People Also Ask” questions
+- “People Also Ask” questions in the SERP

-- Keyword research tools
+- Keyword research tools with SERP feature data

 Monitoring Snippets

-Track your snippet performance.
+Track your snippet performance over time.

 What to monitor:

-- Queries where you have snippets
+- Queries where you hold snippets

-- Snippets you’ve lost
+- Snippets you’ve lost (Semrush Position Tracking sends alerts)

 - New snippet opportunities

-- Click-through rate changes
+- Click-through rate changes in Google Search Console

 Featured Snippets and AI Overview